AztecProtocol/aztec-connect/documentation/src/docs/add_signing_key.md

 This method allows a user to add a signing key to their account.
 This is usefull for multiple devices, or for device recovery.
-Today all signing keys are on the Grumpkin Elliptic curve.
-In the next 6 months we will support SCEPK256K1 signatures and Curve25519 signatures.
+Today all signing keys are on the `Grumpkin` Elliptic curve.
+In the next 3 months we will support `SCEPK256K1` signatures and `Curve25519` signatures.

 @spec sdk.ts addSigningKey